-Melli (Melanie) Marie Bond was born (1975) in Massachusetts, USA.
-Melli is a an actress, theatre practitioner, and choreographer.
-Melli is the Co-founder and Creative Director Emeritus of Park Theatre in Finsbury Park, which opened in May 2013.
+Melli (Melanie) Marie Bond was born in Massachusetts, USA.
+She is a an actress, voice artist, writer and dancer.
+Melli is the Co-founder and Creative Director Emeritus of award winning Park Theatre in Finsbury Park, which opened in May 2013.

 Background and Education

 Melli fell in love with the stage at age four learning ballet, tap and jazz with Miss Jane at the Delaware Dance Centre.
 She joined youth theatre companies, performing at outdoor and indoor theatres.
 Her favourite role as a youngster was playing Little Red, a street-smart version of Little Red Riding Hood.
 She graduated from Christiana High School, where she performed in school plays and participated in cheerleading on the Varsity Team for three years.
 She went to The University of South Carolina where she graduated with a Bachelor of Arts in Theatre and English Literature and was a sister of Chi Omega sorority.
 Having spent her undergraduate junior year abroad at University of Hull, Melli returned to Hull as a postgraduate student for a Master of Arts in Theatre Production.

 During and post university Melli lead drama workshops for young people in Los Angeles, Delaware, Hong Kong and London.
 Between 2005 and 2011 Melli co-lead the New End Theatre Academy in Hampstead.